Did you know?

 - A healthy person can also become a “living donor” by donating a kidney, or part of the liver, lung, intestine, bone or bone marrow.
 About 5,000 living donations occur every year.

-Registering as an organ donor will improve these statistics by lowering the number of people waiting for an organ.
+Register as an organ donor, this will improve these statistics by lowering the number of people waiting for an organ.

 As a registered organ donor, your donation has the potential to save or improve many lives.
 One donor can provide kidneys, pancreas, liver, lungs, heart, intestinal organs and tissues including corneas, skin, veins, heart valves, tendons, ligaments and bones.